Kamal-Singh22/-Find-First-Non-Repeating-Character-in-a-String/README.md

 First loop: Counts each character’s frequency.

-Second loop: Checks for the first character that appears exactly once.
+Second loop: Checks for the first character that appears exactly once...